 A few simple steps at the authoring stage can save money and time in your localisation process.
 After all, who needs the embarrassment of another badly localised or translated manual?

 Feel free to share any additional tips you have on preparing source content for localisation.
-If you want to learn more about how to create quality source content, check out our effective writing skills and introduction to technical writing training courses.
+If you want to learn more about how to create quality source content, check out our technical writing skills course.